Skip to main content

 encoding.

-* CBOR Key: This is the value used as CBOR key of the item.
-These
+* CBOR Key: This is the value used as the CBOR key of the item.

-values MUST be unique.
-The value can be a positive integer, a
+These values MUST be unique.
+The value is an integer (either

-negative integer, or a text string.
-Different ranges of values
+positive or negative).
+Different ranges of values use different

-Integer values greater than 65535 as well as text strings of
+"Specification Required".
+Integer values greater than 65535 are

 * CBOR Type: This contains the CBOR type of the item, or a pointer